 Sigma Chi offers prospective members the chance to be part of one of the strongest, most renowned and most prestigious international fraternities in the Greek World.
 Our Fraternity has initiated more than 300,000 brothers in its 162-year history — one of the largest for any Greek-Letter Organization.
 Our members are involved in all facets of life, ranging from politics, the arts, athletics and more.
 What distinguishes us from other fraternities is our commitment to diversity and inclusion, as it was our Founders’ belief that a fraternity that has members of different temperaments, talents and convictions will succeed more than a fraternity recruiting members who are alike.
 We also have a zero-tolerance policy on hazing, which we take very seriously.
 Our mission is to develop values-based leaders committed to the betterment of character, campus and community.

-The schedule for Informal Recruitment 2020 is being finalized and will be published soon.
-Please check back again later.
+The schedule for Recruitment 2021 will be published in January 2021.
+Please check again later.

 Frequently Asked Questions

 What does Sigma Chi look for in potential new members?